What Products Help with Fecal Incontinence?

 Also, simply falling ill can affect bowel continence.
 An elderly person with a medical disease might be immobile, cognitively impaired and/or experience a loss of appetite and difficulties with drinking enough fluids.
 All these factors could increase the risk of incontinence.
 Being aware of stool consistency is important when treating and managing fecal incontinence.

 Whatever the cause, fecal or bowel incontinence can be embarrassing, frustrating and isolating.
-For many, it is a fact of life.
+Yet for many, it is a fact of life.
 It is a relief to know that quality manufacturers of incontinence products are paying attention by specially creating underwear, adult diapers or briefs and pads for these needs.

 Managing fecal / bowel incontinence focuses on containment